QC-at-Davis/QCC/src/How-Quantum-Computing-Works/The-Qubit/The-Qubit.md

 Owing to this diversity, the authors of this guide have opted not to present the hardware details too early, instead focusing on each platform individually after developing the knowledge that still remains universally applicable in QC.

-The following image gives just a sneak-peek at some of the different kinds of architectures already in existence (with the exception of Toplogical Qubits, which are theorized but have yet to be implemented):
+The following image gives just a sneak-peek at some of the different kinds of architectures already in existence (with the exception of Topological Qubits, which are theorized but have yet to be implemented):

 <p align="center">
   <img  src="/How-Quantum-Computing-Works/The-Qubit/qubit-types.png" style="height: 95%; width: 95%; background-color: white;">